-Long-lost film that warned of rise of anti-Semitism has ominous message for today’s world
+Long-lost film that predicted rise of anti-Semitism has ominous message for today’s world

 While it is pure coincidence that “The City Without Jews” was rediscovered exactly when the debate about immigration and anti-Semitism was reaching its peak in 2015, it did mean that it was easy for Vienna’s national film archive to quickly acquire the funding for the film’s restoration.

-"The City Without Jews" reemergence has also come as a surprise to experts of pre-World War II films.
-Over 90 percent of all silent films produced during that period were subsequently destroyed because they could no longer be distributed after sound became the norm.
-The film reels were often burned to produce silver, resulting in vast cultural treasures to be lost forever.
+“The City Without Jews” reemergence has also come as a surprise to experts of pre-World War II films.
+More than 90 percent of all silent films produced during that period were subsequently destroyed because they could no longer be distributed after sound became the norm.
+The film reels were often burned to produce silver, resulting in vast cultural treasures being lost forever.

+Also, the Nazis destroyed hundreds of thousands of books, magazines and films critical of their regime or their goals until the end of World War II in coordinated raids.
+In the 1930s, books deemed offensive by the Nazis were burned on huge pyres across Nazi-dominated territory, and critical artists were imprisoned or killed.
+The copies of “The City Without Jews” that have resurfaced were likely hidden from Nazi authorities.

-Another copy of "The City Without Jews" was discovered in 1991, but enthusiasm over the find quickly faded when the damage to the film was assessed: Many scenes, including the final minutes, were lost.
-They were only finally filled in with the 2015 discovery..
+Another copy of “The City Without Jews” was discovered in 1991, but enthusiasm over the find quickly faded when the damage to the film was assessed: Many scenes, including the final minutes, were lost.
+They were only finally filled in with the 2015 discovery.

-“Until that point, we didn't even know how much of an anti-Nazi statement the film was,” said Wostry.
+“Until that point, we didn't even know how much of an anti-Nazi statement the film was,” Wostry said.

 More on WorldViews: